milorules1012/sqfts/docs/Type-Checking.md

 ## Engine calls

-Every command use is resolved against the Phase 1 database:
+Every command use is resolved against the [arma3-wiki](Engine-Command-Database) engine database:

 1. Overloads are tried in order.
 2. The first whose parameter types accept the (possibly-`any`) arguments wins and supplies the return type.